 International Travel.
 Going to a different country wherein you are considered as a foreigner and not national citizen can be quite scary.
 International trips are usually planned way ahead of time; hence it makes more sense to purchase travel insurance in terms of budget and unexpected flight cancellations.

-Additionally, if you’re going to a country with less diplomatic relations with your country, or a country plagued with political and health issues, getting travel insurance is a must!
+Additionally, if you’re going to a country with less diplomatic relations with your country, or a country plagued with political and health issues, getting insurance is a must!

-Length of Travel
+Travel Insurance for Length of Travel

 Long Trips.
 Long trips are usually planned ahead of time and are set on a schedule to cover many activities or goals.
 Also, there is a specific amount or deposit you should give, to ensure that you are covered on the first day of your travel, that’s why it makes more sense to get insurance for long and scheduled trips.
 Also, if you cannot afford to lose a trip like this with a flight cancellation or emergency, it’s best to get it for this duration of travel.

 Short Trips.
 Short and last-minute trips are usually local trips and can be scheduled at another time; otherwise these types of trips would have been scheduled ahead.
-For short trips, it’s best not to purchase travel insurance as the coverage time will also be less.
+For short trips, it’s best not to purchase insurance as the coverage time will also be less.

-Nature of Travel
+Travel Insurance for Nature of Travel

 Business or Work.
-For people who are travelling under the sponsorship of a company or organization for a specific purpose, these types of trips are comprehensively covered by the company, so you can skip purchasing an insurance for this nature of travel.
+For people who are traveling under the sponsorship of a company or organization for a specific purpose, these types of trips are comprehensively covered by the company, so you can skip purchasing an insurance for this nature of travel.
 Usually, for this nature of travel, medical and accidental coverage is included.
 Additionally, the trip is ideally covered by the company so there is no concern for any money lost in case of flight cancellation.